PM Modi inaugurates Centre for Brain Research at IISc Bengaluru | Health

 - India

-"Glad to inaugurate the Centre for Brain Research at @iiscbangalore.
+Prime Minister Narendra Modi on Monday inaugurated the Centre for Brain Research and laid the foundation stone for Bagchi Parthasarathy Multispeciality Hospital at IISc Bengaluru, said a press release by Prime Minister's Office on Monday.
+The Prime Minister tweeted, "Glad to inaugurate the Centre for Brain Research at IISC Bangalore.
 The joy is greater because I also had the honour of laying the foundation stone for this project.
 This Centre will be at the forefront of research on how to manage brain-related disorders."

 "At a time when every nation must give topmost importance to healthcare, efforts like the Bagchi Parthasarathy Multispeciality Hospital assume great importance.
-In the times to come, it will strengthen healthcare capacities and encourage pioneering research in the sector."
+In the times to come, it will strengthen healthcare capacities and encourage pioneering research in the sector," he added.
+The Centre for Brain Research is developed as a one of its kind research facility and focuses on conducting vital research to provide evidence-based public health interventions to manage age-related brain disorders, added the statement.